Studio Smedt-Kozlowski Fall15

 - 3 Books Published -

-- Displayed at the 16th Venice Architecture Biennale -
+- Exhibited at the 16th Venice Architecture Biennale -

-- Displayed at the X São Paulo Architecture Biennale -
+- Exhibited at the X São Paulo Architecture Biennale -

 - Awarded in the Program of Cultural Sponsorship from Council of Architecture and Urbanism of Rio de Janeiro -